Sharp transition of the invertibility of the adjacency matrices of sparse random graphs: Introduction

-for some absolute constant $c>0$.
-This matches with the conjectured leading order of the singularity probability.
-Thus the main reason for the singularity for a matrix with i.i.d.~Rademacher entries is conjectured to be the existence of two identical columns or rows, up to a reversal of sign.
+5pt It can be noted that the expression above is the probability that there exist either two columns or two rows of $A_n$ which are identical up to a change in sign.
+Conjecture \ref{conj:rad} appears in \cite{kks, komlos3, odlyzko}.
+This conjecture, if true, may indicate that the main reason for the singularity for a matrix with i.i.d.~Rademacher entries is conjectured to be the existence of two identical columns or rows, up to a reversal of sign.